volmexfinance/volmex-wiki/README.md

 ## Rewards

 Rewards will be allocated based on the severity of the bug disclosed and will be evaluated and rewarded at the discretion of the Volmex Labs team.
-For critical bugs that lead to any loss of LP funds, rewards of up to $100,000 will be granted.
+Rewards range between $500 - $150,000.
 Lower severity bugs will be rewarded at the discretion of the team.
 In addition, all vulnerabilities disclosed prior to the mainnet launch date will be subject to receive higher rewards.

 ## Disclosure